rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

     ========
     1. The Referee Scheduler is a web application that supports Volunteer Registration, Schedule Management, Referee Assignments, Match Reporting and Team Management for soccer competitions, i.e. a typical season, tournaments or other such events.

     1. The purpose of this specification is to simply discuss the functionality users see when they interact with the web application called the AYSO Referee Scheduler.

     2. This specification is not, by any stretch of the imagination, complete.
 All of the wording will need to be         revised several times before it is finalized.
 The graphics and layout of the screens if included are merely to illustrate the underlying functionality.
 The actual look and feel will be developed over time with the input of graphics designers and iterative user feedback.

     3. This specification does not discuss the algorithms used, which will be developed in a technical specification.

     4. The Referee Scheduler is functionality available to all registered AYSO volunteers certified as Referees or acting as Referee Administrators or their designees.

 2. Technology
     ==========
     1. Platforms
         1. System will be compatible with desktops, laptops, tablets, mobile devices

-    2. Compatibility
+    2. Compatibile operating systems
         1. System will operate on:
             1.  iOS version 7 and higher
             2. Mac OS version 10 and higher